AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

  - Blank station information: we need to know where trips start and end.
  - Huge or tiny trip times: are these bikes stolen, lost, or broken, then brought back into service?
 Did someone undock a bike, then change their mind?
+   Some online research suggests all of these reasons, as well as Divvy taking bikes out of circulation for quality control reasons.
    Whatever the cause, these outliers are irrelevant for casual vs member analysis.
     - We filter out any trips longer than 24 hours or shorter than 1 minute